Article One – Name

 Article Seven – Dues

 7.1 There shall be an annual due payable to the Association by each Regular and Affiliate Member.
-Dues shall not be assigned to Associate and Honourary Members.
-Dues shall become payable at the Annual Conference, and the amount, or amounts, shall be established by majority vote of the Membership.
+Dues shall not be assigned to Associate or Honourary Members.
+Dues shall become payable immediately after invoiced.
+A vote of any proposed increases in dues shall be done at the Spring conference and will be passed with a majority voting in favour.

 7.2 The fiscal year of the Association begins on the first day of June of each year and ends on the thirty-first (31) day of May of the following year.